 More: Emily told the caller to report each filter installation and to make sure the filter is an ARB-verified filter on ARB's list (see the yellow button "Currently Verified Devices").
 She sent the caller a link to the Small Fleet Extension FAQ on the TruckStop website which is a handy reference for the same information provided by the diesel hotline.

 A caller who has a 1996 engine model year truck with 36,000 lbs.
 GVWR called in early December 2012 and said his truck was not reported in TRUCRS and does not have a PM/soot filter installed/retrofitted.
 Josh answered the call and told him he was overdue for reporting (1996-1999 engines needed to be reported March 30, 2012), which he already knew, and suggested that he report right away.

-According to our Web page about late reporting, if you own a small fleet with three or fewer vehicles, and you own a heavier truck with a 1996 to 1999 model year engine, you can still report to take advantage of the Small Fleet Option until January 1, 2014.
+If you own a small fleet with three or fewer vehicles, and you own a heavier truck with a 1996 to 1999 model year engine, you can still report to take advantage of the Small Fleet Option until January 1, 2014.
 You may be subject to a penalty.
 The caller can delay installing a filter until January 1, 2014.
 We recommend that he order/purchase the filter prior to September 1, 2013, to be in compliance, regardless of manufacturer delay.

 This caller did not need to report yet because none of her vehicles' engines are between model years 1996-2004.
 The following information was provided by Brenda of our hotline staff.
 Brenda divided the regulatory information for this caller's fleet into two options: following the basic schedule by engine model year, or taking advantage of the small fleet compliance option.